-Special Educational Needs & Disabilities Information
+Special Educational Needs & Disabilities (SEND) Information

 We have recently reviewed and amended our Special Needs and Disabilities policy in line with the new national Code of Practice 2014.
 The full policy can be found on the website under the Policies section (under the Information header).

-Click here to access our SEND report and Inclusion policy.
+Click here to access our SEND policy

 For more information on countywide procedures and the Local Offer, please see: www.northamptonshire.gov.uk/localoffer